Yohan460/go-jamf-api/api/docs/InventoryPreloadApi.md

 )

 func main() {
 	exportFields := []string{"Inner_example"} // []string | Export fields parameter, used to change default order or ignore some of the response properties.
 Default is empty array, which means that all fields of the response entity will be serialized.
-Example: export-fields=id,username (optional) (default to []) exportLabels := []string{"Inner_example"} // []string | Export labels parameter, used to customize fieldnames/columns in the exported file.
+Example: export-fields=id,username (optional) (default to {}) exportLabels := []string{"Inner_example"} // []string | Export labels parameter, used to customize fieldnames/columns in the exported file.
 Default is empty array, which means that response properties names will be used.
-Number of the provided labels must match the number of export-fields Example: export-labels=identifier,name with matching: export-fields=id,username (optional) (default to []) page := int64(56) // int64 |  (optional) (default to 0) pageSize := int64(56) // int64 |  (optional) (default to 100) sort := []string{"Inner_example"} // []string | Sorting criteria in the format: `property:asc/desc`.
+Number of the provided labels must match the number of export-fields Example: export-labels=identifier,name with matching: export-fields=id,username (optional) (default to {}) page := int64(56) // int64 |  (optional) (default to 0) pageSize := int64(56) // int64 |  (optional) (default to 100) sort := []string{"Inner_example"} // []string | Sorting criteria in the format: `property:asc/desc`.
 Default sort is `id:asc`.
 Multiple sort criteria are supported and must be separated with a comma.
 All inventory preload fields are supported, however fields added by extension attributes are not supported.
 If sorting by deviceType, use `0` for Computer and `1` for Mobile Device.
-Example: `sort=date:desc,name:asc`.  (optional) (default to ["id:asc"]) filter := "filter_example" // string | Allowing to filter inventory preload records.
+Example: `sort=date:desc,name:asc`.  (optional) (default to {"id:asc"}) filter := "filter_example" // string | Allowing to filter inventory preload records.
 Default search is empty query - returning all results for the requested page.
 All inventory preload fields are supported, however fields added by extension attributes are not supported.
 If filtering by deviceType, use `0` for Computer and `1` for Mobile Device.
 Query in the RSQL format, allowing `==`, `!=`, `>`, `<`, and `=in=`.
 Example: `filter=categoryName==\"Category\"`  (optional) (default to "") exportParameters := *openapiclient.NewExportParameters() // ExportParameters | Optional.
 Override query parameters since they can make URI exceed 2,000 character limit. (optional)